anshulsamar/partition/README.md

 # Partition

 Partition is a repartitioning system for distributed graphs.
-Partition operates in a decentralized and dynamic fashion, reorganizing vertices and edges across server nodes, without the need of a master.
-To reduce project scope and avoid logging and retransmission, we assume all nodes are live and that messages are eventually delivered.
+Partition operates in a decentralized fashion, reorganizing vertices and edges across server nodes, without the need of a master.
+We operate in an asychronous setting, but assume messages are eventually delivered.
+The implementation on this branch further assumes that nodes are always live.
+The implementation on /ft branch is written to survive up to majority faults (debugging/work in progress).

+See paper for applications and results.

 This project was done for CS244B (Distributed Systems) and CS224W (Analysis of Networks).

 paxos.py: node server implementation, basic paxos